-None of the Directors/ Key Managerial Personnel of the company/ their relatives is/are in any way, interested or concerned, financially or otherwise, in the resolution set out at item no. 05 of the Notice.
+None of the Directors or key managerial personnel of the Company or their relative is / are, in any way concerned or interested financially or otherwise, in the proposed resolution, set out at Item No. 5 except Mr. Sushil Kumar Singhania, Director and Mr. Gaurav Singhania, Managing Director

-The Board recommends the Ordinary Resolution set at Item no. 05 of the Notice for approval of the Members.
+The Board recommends the Special Resolution set out at item no. 5 of the Notice for approval of the Members.